The aim of the JAIN Challenge is to gather as much knowledge as possible about promising assistive technology in

-Within the JAIN Devlab based on end-users design new artificial intelligence applications will be developed to improve the quality of life of patients suffering from memory loss.
+Within the JAIN Devlab based on end-users design new artificial intelligence applications will be developed to improve the quality of life of patients with memory loss.

 JAIN Learning Community:

-Development, implementing and maintaining Artificial Intelligence knowledge tailor-made for caregivers, care stakeholders and interested students and knowledge diffusion by organizing expert sessions, workshops, conferences, and virtual colleges nationally and internationally.
+Developing, implementing and maintaining Artificial Intelligence knowledge tailor-made for caregivers, care stakeholders and interested students and knowledge diffusion by organizing expert sessions, workshops, conferences, and virtual colleges national and international

 Moonshot: join forces to search for AI innovations that improve quality of life